-There’s a strong probability that you’ll arrive through the capital and it’s a great spot to begin your adventure.
+There’s a strong probability that you’ll arrive in the capital of Portugal and it’s a great spot to begin your adventure.
 After getting through the airport and dropping your bags off at your hotel, don your best sneakers and get ready for some urban hiking.

 The first order of business: coffee and a snack.
-No matter if it’s 7 a.m., 10 a.m. or later, the local way to start the day is with a coffee and bread or pastry from a neighborhood café or pastelaria.
-Of course, it’s recommended that you get your hands on an iconic pastel de nata as soon as possible, but don’t let that stop you from eyeballing the other fantastic pastries that are likely on display (the Portuguese love their pastries) and choosing one that catches your attention.
-Here are some tips to help you order at a Portuguese pastelaria.
+No matter if it’s 7am or 10am – or later – the local way to start the day is with a coffee and bread or pastry from a neighbourhood café or pastelaria.
+Of course, it’s recommended that you get your hands on an iconic pastel de nata as soon as possible, but don’t let that stop you from eyeballing the other fantastic pastries that are likely on display – the Portuguese love their pastries – and choose one that catches your attention.

 After fueling up, hit the cobbled roads and explore.
-Baixa, Alfama, and Bairro Alto are three popular neighborhoods in Lisbon that should be first on the list.
-Jumping on the tram 28 will offer you a bumpy (and truly Portuguese) ride past many of the most iconic sights, plus it will help you avoid climbing some of the steep hills.
-Chances are good that sun will be in the forecast (Lisbon is one of Europe’s sunniest capitals), so take advantage of it and go for a walk along the Tagus River (perhaps stopping now and then to cool down with a juice, cocktail, or Portuguese beer).
+Baixa, Alfama and Bairro Alto are three popular neighborhoods in Lisbon that should be first on the list.
+Jumping on the Tram 28 will offer you a bumpy – and truly Portuguese – ride past many of the most iconic sights, plus it will help you avoid climbing some of the steep hills.
+Chances are that the sun will be in the forecast – Lisbon is one of Europe’s sunniest capitals – so take advantage of it.
+Go for a walk along the Tagus River, perhaps stopping now and then to cool down with a juice, cocktail, or Portuguese beer.

-Lisbon has developed a reputation as a foodie hotspot and there is no shortage of fantastic restaurants, whatever your diet and tastes.
+Lisbon has developed a reputation as a foodie hotspot and there is no shortage of fantastic restaurants – whatever your diet and tastes.
 Our suggestion, however, is to find a restaurant with fado so that you can listen to Portugal’s beautiful melancholic music while you’re eating.
-While walking through Alfama, you’re sure to pass plenty of restaurants with tempting menus by the entrance and bold signs exclaiming “FADO HOJE” (“fado today”) but here are some of the most popular venues, including restaurants, to make choosing one among the many even easier.
+While walking through Alfama, you’re sure to pass plenty of restaurants with tempting menus by the entrance and bold signs exclaiming, “Fado Hoje!” which translates as “fado today”.
+If you’re stuck for choice, here are some of the most popular venues – including restaurants – to make choosing one among the many even easier.

-At night, enjoy a view from a rooftop and think about what a great first day you had.
+At night, enjoy a view from a rooftop bar and reminisce about the great first day you just had.

-First thing in the morning,head to Praça da Figueira or Cais do Sodré, where you will find the bus that goes to Belém, a district full of UNESCO World Heritage Sites.
-Not only does visiting early mean fewer tourists and shorter lines, but it’s a lovely time of day to be by the river, where you’ll see some of Lisbon’s iconic landmarks, like the Jerónimos Monastery and Belém Tower.
+First thing in the morning,head to Praça da Figueira or Cais do Sodré.
+Here you’ll find the bus that goes to Belém, a district full of Unesco World Heritage Sites.
+Not only does visiting early mean fewer tourists and shorter lines, but it’s a lovely time of day to be by the river where you’ll see some of Lisbon’s iconic landmarks – like the Jerónimos Monastery and Belém Tower.
 There are also many museums and garden paths, and Belém is home to Lisbon’s famous Pastéis de Belém, located next door to the monastery.

-A scenic train ride along the coast will carry you from Belém to Cascais, where you will be able to eat lunch by the sea.
-Beeline straight to one of the beach shacks for a quick bite and a view.
+A scenic train ride along the coast will carry you from Belém to Cascais, where you’ll be able to eat lunch by the sea.
+Make a beeline straight to one of the beach shacks for a quick bite and a view.
 Known as one of Portugal’s most popular resort towns, Cascais is an excellent spot to enjoy a range of activities, from cycling to shopping and museums.

 If you only have a week or less in Portugal, try to make Sintra a priority and dedicate one full day to visiting as much of it as possible.
-Take a bus from the town center to the Castelo dos Mouros, a medieval stone castle perched on one of the area’s hilltops.
+Take a bus from the town centre to the Castelo dos Mouros – a medieval stone castle perched on one of the area’s hilltops.
 The views extend for miles all around and even take in the Pena Palace, perhaps the next landmark that should be on your list.

-Sintra is a town full of castles and palaces, each one worth seeing, but make time to visit the town center.
-Sit in a café and sample the local sweets, like travesseiros (a must-try if you like almonds).
+Sintra is a town full of castles and palaces – each one worth seeing – but make time to visit the town centre.
+Sit in a café and sample the local sweets, like travesseiros: a must-try if you like almonds.

-If you’re a bookworm, don’t miss the Livraria Lello & Irmão, easily the most famous bookstore in Portugal and just a five-minute walk from São Bento Station.
+If you’re a bookworm, don’t miss the Livraria Lello & Irmão – easily the most famous bookstore in Portugal and just a five-minute walk from São Bento Station.
 Try Porto’s local gastronomy by choosing lunch from one of the many fantastic restaurants.
 Climb up to the top of the Clérigos Tower for a bird’s-eye view of the city and snap a photo from the Dom Luís Bridge.
-And don’t forget to walk along the Ribeira, stopping now and then for a coffee, a drink, or a bite to eat.
+And don’t forget to walk along the Ribeira, stopping now and then for a coffee, drink or a bite to eat.

-When in Porto, drink port wine, and next-door neighbor Vila Nova da Gaia is perhaps the best place in the entire country to try this local favorite sweet wine.
+When in Porto, drink port wine – and next-door neighbor Vila Nova da Gaia is perhaps the best place in the entire country to try this local favorite sweet wine.
 The local cellars offer tours and tastings, usually lasting somewhere between one and two hours.
-After whetting your appetite with port, it will be a good time for dinner, and there many restaurants serving traditional Portuguese dishes.
+After whetting your appetite with port, it’s a good time for dinner – and there are many restaurants serving traditional Portuguese dishes for you to enjoy.